MonicaMMartinezV/GrammarPy/README.md

 ## **Description**

 Programming languages consist of various components, including syntax, semantics, and a predefined set of rules and reserved keywords for correct execution.
 Consequently, crafting a grammar for any language can be both interesting and challenging.
-In this project, a grammar was created to verify  'match case' statements following Python's rule set.
+In this project, a grammar was created to verify  'match case' statements following Python's rule set (GeeksforGeeks, 2024).

 Python is a high-level, interpreted programming language known for its simplicity, readability, and versatility.
 The last two characteristics listed are due to a clear and concise syntax, which emphasizes readability and reduces the cost of program maintenance.
 Python code is typically easy to understand, even for those new to programming, due to its use of meaningful indentation and English-like keywords.